 - Some roads are conditionally open, such as the road to Paradise in Mt.
 Rainier National Park or Hurricane Ridge in the Olympic National Park.
 Both national parks have a twitter account that updates the status of the roads, and Hurricane Ridge is often only open on weekends.

-Some regions require chains, and it is a good idea to carry a winter driving kit in your car.
+Some regions require chains, and it is a good idea to carry a winter driving kit in your car, with tools to help you get un-stuck.
 Make sure you understand the different rules of the mountain passes and how it pertains to your car.
 Mt.
 Rainier requires you to carry chains regardless of whether your car is all wheel drive or not, whereas many of the mountain passes require chains or all-wheel drive.
+Know your car and its capabilities.
+If you are getting information from other snowshoers that have been in the area recently, understand that their 4WD vehicle equipped with snow tires may get them to Talapus and Ollalie, whereas your sedan isn’t going to make it once there is 2″ of snow on the ground.

 4. Get Inspired

 Once I have an idea of my parameters it is time for the fun part: looking for inspiration.
-Unlike the summer, where I pull my inspiration from many different places, including Instagram and Facebook, in the winter I have a much smaller list that I turn to first.
+Unlike the summer, where I pull my inspiration from many different places, including Instagram and Facebook, in the winter I have a much smaller list that I turn to.
+This blog has many snowshoe trip reports here and is a great place to get started!

 The first place I turn to is the book Snowshoe Routes Washington (3rd edition), by Dan A. Nelson.
 This book has 100 snowshoe routes primarily in western Washington.
 The book has some amazing tables in the front in which Nelson breaks down the snowshoe routes and rates them based on difficulty, avalanche potential, route time and elevation gain.
 The snowshoe routes are also organized by region, so once I have found my ideal region from step 1 and evaluated avalanche risk from step two, it is pretty easy to narrow down the list of routes.